garciapau/CamelLab/README.md

 <db-derby-home>\bin>NetworkServerControl start

 To explode the content, SQuirreL (https://db.apache.org/derby/integrate/SQuirreL_Derby.html) can be easily configured as an SQL client.
+Below is a sample query to retrieve the instances tracking:
+    select TIMESTAMP, ROUTEID, BODY, BODYTYPE, CAUSEDBYEXCEPTION, EXCHANGEPATTERN, PREVIOUSNODE, TONODE, SHORTEXCHANGEID from APP.CAMEL_MESSAGETRACED;

 ## How to use it
 git clone https://github.com/garciapau/CamelLab.git